Student Success

 TRIO Student Support Services

 TRIO Student Support Services (SSS) is a federally funded TRIO program designed to support first-generation college students, students with disabilities, and/or students with limited income who meet federal income guidelines.
-TRIO SSS programs offer a variety of support services including academic advising, career exploration, transfer planning, education to improve financial and economic literacy, information in applying for Federal Student Aid, assistance with completing the FAFSA, academic tutoring & success planning, peer mentoring and more.
+TRIO SSS programs offer a variety of support services, including academic advising, career exploration, transfer planning, education to improve financial and economic literacy, information on applying for Federal Student Aid, assistance with completing the FAFSA, academic tutoring & success planning, peer mentoring, and more.
 For more information, visit the TRIO Student Support Services webpage.